maussoft/mvc-example-cs/README.md

-# maussoft-mvc
+# Maussoft.Mvc C# example

-High speed web framework built in C# that runs on .NET 5
+An example application in C# for Maussoft.Mvc (Simple C# web framework for .NET 5).

 ### Build single executable

-You can run the following in the `Maussoft.Mvc.CsTest` directory:
+You can run the following in the project directory:

     dotnet publish \
         /p:Configuration=Release \